 All living organisms are divided into three domains:

-- Eukaryotes (living organisms with a nucleus): humans, animals, plants, fungi
+- Eukaryotes (living organisms with nucleated cells): humans, animals, plants, fungi

 - Prokaryotes (living organisms with anucleate cells): bacteria

 Not all unicellular pathogens are bacteria.
-Protists combine the groups of unicellular pathogens with a nucleus (i.e. eukaryotes).
-Among the protists are:
+Protists combine the groups of unicellular pathogens with a nucleus (i.e., eukaryotes).
+Protists include: